A number of recycling programs are run throughout the year, making it quick and easy to get rid of your pre-loved items.

 Winner of Waste Innovation, Waste Sorted Awards 2022.

 Declutter your house and protect our environment.

-Twice yearly free eWaste drop-off days are held, where you can drop off your eWaste at the Town of Cambridge Administration car park located at 1 Bold Park Drive in Floreat.
+Three times annually free eWaste drop-off days are held, where you can drop off your eWaste at the Town of Cambridge Administration car park located at 1 Bold Park Drive in Floreat.

 Things you can dispose of at an eWaste day:

 A charity truck will be at the event to accept working electrical items for donation.

 Contact the Town's Waste Minimisation Officer on 08 9347 6041 or email email@example.com for more information.

 The Town has partnered with Total Green Recycling to support the following:

 - Hello Initiative - donation of untethered mobile phones